Your theme is controls the look and appearance of your site; this is what people see visiting your site.

 Upload Custom Header Image

-Uploading your own custom header image is as simple as:
+You upload your own custom image header as follows:

 4. Click on Crop image.

-5. Your new header image should appear in your blog preview window.
+5. Your new header image should appear in the preview window.

-6. Click Save & Publish on the Customizer to activate the new header on your blog.
+6. Click Publish on the Customizer to activate the new header.

 Using a Default Header Image